tegonal/Lasius/docs/Auth.md

 https://gitlab.com/-/profile/applications

+The callback-Url need to be created based on the following pattern: `https://<hostname>/api/auth/callback/gitlab`, where `<hostname>` needs to be replaced with the public name of the lasius instance.
+Die application needs to have the scopes `openid`, `profile` and `email`.

 Once the provider is entered in the backend configuration, Gitlab integration can be configured using the following environment variables:

 | Environment variable | Description |